Industry

 performance

-Proven at -300°F in NASA testing
+Validated at temperatures down to -300°F through NASA testing

 API 6FA